9and3r/device_scene_generator/README.md

 ## Device scene generator web

 [This website](http://9and3r.github.io/device_scene_generator/device_scene_generator/device_scene_editor.html) allows to generate images to showcase your inside device frames.
+Some device frames taken from [device art generator](https://developer.android.com/distribute/tools/promote/device-art.html) are included but you can upload your own frames.
+I recomend using [the ones provided from facebook](http://facebook.design/devices) as it look great (I contacted them to include them by default but I have not received the response yet).

 ## Device scene generator lib

 You can use the lib directly to showcase your app in the web.
-Once the setup is done you can change the screenshoots without changing the
+Once the setup is done you can change the screenshoots without creating the images directly.
+You can also use it to make dynamic images ([Example of dynamic images](http://live-tracking.appspot.com/en/index.jsp))